ballerina-platform/ballerina-dev-website/components/data-oriented-programming/code/java-bbe/expressive-query.md

 ---
 title: 'Declarative data processing'
 description: Ballerina's query language is a powerful feature that enhances data-oriented programming by providing a concise and expressive way to transform and manipulate data.
 It allows developers to perform complex data operations such as filtering, mapping, aggregating, and sorting with ease.
-The query language in Ballerina is specifically designed to work seamlessly with structured data types like records, which makes it well-suited for data-oriented programming tasks.
+The query language in Ballerina is specifically designed to work seamlessly with structured data types like records, making it well-suited for data-oriented programming tasks.
 url: https://github.com/ballerina-guides/integration-samples/blob/main/data-oriented-programming/declarative-data-processing/main.bal
 ---
 ```